Cormorant: Cormorant fishing

 In a common technique, a snare is tied near the base of the bird's throat, which allows the bird only to swallow small fish.
 When the bird captures and tries to swallow a large fish, the fish is caught in the bird's throat.
 When the bird returns to the fisherman's raft, the fisherman helps the bird to remove the fish from its throat.
 The method is not as common today, since more efficient methods of catching fish have been developed, but is still practised as a cultural tradition.

+In Japan, environmental changes threaten traditional ukai because of reduced numbers of the ayu river fish that cormorants are used to catch.

 In folklore, literature, and art

 Cormorants feature in heraldry and medieval ornamentation, usually in their "wing-drying" pose, which was seen as representing the Christian cross, and symbolizing nobility and sacrifice.
-For John Milton in Paradise Lost, the cormorant symbolizes greed: perched atop the Tree of Life, Satan took the form of a cormorant as he spied on Adam and Eve during his first intrusion into Eden.
+In Paradise Lost, Satan assumes the form of a cormorant during his first intrusion into the Garden of Eden, representing greed.

 In some Scandinavian areas, they are considered good omen; in particular, in Norwegian tradition spirits of those lost at sea come to visit their loved ones disguised as cormorants.
 For example, the Norwegian municipalities of Røst, Loppa and Skjervøy have cormorants in their coat of arms.
 The symbolic liver bird of Liverpool is commonly thought to be a cross between an eagle and a cormorant.

-In Homer's epic poem The Odyssey, Odysseus (Ulysses) is saved by a compassionate sea nymph who takes the form of a cormorant.
+In Homer's epic poem The Odyssey, the isle of the sea-nymph Calypso is described as having cormorants present alongside owls and falcons, and Hermes is likened to a cormorant when he arrives to command the nymph Calypso to let Odysseus return home.
+McCullagh suggests that the cormorant, associated with cypress trees, might act in part as a symbol of death and decay in the text.

 In 1853, a woman wearing a dress made of cormorant feathers was found on San Nicolas Island, off the southern coast of California.
 She had sewn the feather dress together using whale sinews.
 She is known as the Lone Woman of San Nicolas and was later baptised "Juana Maria" (her original name is lost).
 The woman had lived alone on the island for 18 years before being rescued.
 When removed from San Nicolas, she brought with her a green cormorant dress she made; this dress is reported to have been removed to the Vatican.
+Juana Maria's story was fictionalized in the children's novel Island of the Blue Dolphins.

 The bird has inspired numerous writers, including Amy Clampitt, who wrote a poem called "The Cormorant in its Element".
 The species she described may have been the pelagic cormorant, which is the only species in the temperate U.S. with the "slim head ... vermilion-strapped" and "big black feet" that she mentions.